Project Gamma Card Game Rules Document

 Starting the game

 To start the game, randomly determine the first player.
-Each player shuffles their deck, (reveals & puts their starting location into play if the format has one), and draws 7 cards.
+Each player shuffles their deck, (reveals & puts their starting location into the location zone if the format has one), and draws 6 cards.
 Players may put any number of cards from their hand on the bottom of their deck to draw that many cards.
 After both players have finished drafting their hands, begin the first round of the game.

 Card Semantics